starfrogsplash/Private-API-Gateway-With-VPC-Lambda/README.md

 terraform init
 ```

+3. Create default values for your terraform `variables` or create a `terraform.tfvars` to store your secrets

 4. Review the Terraform configuration in the terraform directory, including main.tf, variables.tf, and outputs.tf, to ensure it matches your desired AWS setup.

 5. Plan the Terraform changes: